PauloFRPDev/holidayextras-developer-api-task/README.md

 $ npm run dev:server OR yarn dev:server
 ```

-You can now access http://localhost:3000 from your browser.
+You can now access the api on http://localhost:3333.

 ## 📝 License